Sciman101/GrowthHacker-API/README.md

 - `GetRelic`, which requires beating one of the dungeons for the first time, specified by `relicRequired`
 - `BeatOvertimeLevel`, which requires beating a level of Overtime, specified by `overtimeLevelRequired`

 If you want your costume to have unique unlock paramaters, ModdedCostume has the property `checkUnlockedFunction`.
 By passing a function which takes no parameters and returns a bool, you can override the default unlock behaviour with whatever you want.
-The Jelly costume in `ExampleSkillPlugin.cs` uses this.
+The Jelly costume in `ExamplePlugin.cs` uses this.